swagger-api/swagger.io-docs/docs/spec-explained/parameters.md

 #### Common Parameters for All Methods of a Path

-Parameters can be defined under the path itself, in which case the parameter exists in all operations described under this path.
-A typical example are GET/PUT/PATCH/DELETE operations that manipulate the same resource accessed via a path parameter.
+Parameters can be defined under a path itself, in this case, the parameters exist in all operations described under this path.
+A typical example is the GET/PUT/PATCH/DELETE operations that manipulate the same resource accessed via a path parameter.

 ```
 paths: